-On November 15, 2021, we announced that we have paused development efforts for this program due to prioritizing resources towards our CF and AD programs, and we cannot provide guidance on resuming its development
+Our personalized phage therapy for treating PJI targets multiple bacterial organisms such as Staphylococcus aureus, Staphylococcus epidermidis and Enterococcus faecium.
+This treatment was granted Orphan-drug designation by the FDA in July 2020.
+As of the date of this Quarterly Report, we have paused development efforts of this program due to prioritizing resources towards our CF and DFO programs, and we cannot provide guidance on resuming its development.